ekmartinez/Linux_Notes/Security/README.md

 ```bash
  ss -lp 'sport = :domain'
 ```
-Nothing should be shown, if it do, uninstall the program or service.
+Nothing should be shown, if it does, uninstall the program or service.
 If systemd is resolving, disable it:

 ```bash
 systemctl stop systemd-resolved